Learn About Our

 Code of Ethics

 Employees shall respect the property of our clients.
+Our code of ethics below states all the responsibilities and code of conduct of care givers.

 - The caregiver will not consume the client’s food and/or drinks or use the client’s personal property without the client’s offering and consent.